Computer use and nursing the chart

 With the advent of computerized charting and documentation, the problems facing many paper-shuffling nurses were supposed to be relieved.
 But there have been more than a few problems here too.

-In facilities where Electronic Health Records (EHR’s) have been introduced the same problems and some new ones too have emerged.
+In facilities where Electronic Health Records (EHR’s) have been introduced the same problems; as well as some new ones too have emerged.

 - Endless logging in and logging out of computers